-The best way to blanch green beans, and other fruits and vegetables, is to use a Stainless Steel Muti-Cookware Set pot with a strainer insert and a lid.
+The best way to blanch green beans, and other fruits and vegetables, is to use a pot with a strainer insert and a lid.
 These pots are great to use because you can quickly remove your food using potholders and it drains right back into the pot, allowing you to dump only the food directly into the bowl.
 Eliminating the step of dumping the contents of the pot into a strainer is huge, speaking as one who’s been burned with boiling water while doing this step.
 Using the strainer with the pot is not only a safety feature, but it is much more efficient and economical.

-TIP: You can blanch vegetables in the water, remove them and then add pasta to cook in the same water – saving time, heat and water.
-Making pasta primavera a cinch to make if you’ve the strainer pot.
+TIP: You can blanch vegetables in the water, remove them and then add pasta to cook in the same water – saving time, energy and water.
+Making pasta primavera a cinch to make if you’ve got the strainer pot.

 Please visit our page on how long to boil corn for more options and times for boiling corn.